araffin/srl-zoo/README.md

                         losses(s)
   --beta BETA           (For beta-VAE only) Factor on the KL divergence,
                         higher value means more disentangling.
-  --path-denoizer PATH_DENOIZER
+  --path-denoiser PATH_DENOISER
-                        Path till a pre-trained denoizing model when using the perceptual loss with VAE --losses-weights LOSSES_WEIGHTS [LOSSES_WEIGHTS ...]
+                        Path till a pre-trained denoising model when using the perceptual loss with VAE --losses-weights LOSSES_WEIGHTS [LOSSES_WEIGHTS ...]
-                        losses's weights - as many as there are losses --max-surface-occlusion MAX_SURFACE_OCCLUSION
+                        losses's weights - as many as there are losses --occlusion-percentage OCCLUSION_PERCENTAGE
                         Max percentage of input occlusion for masks when using DAE.